-To summarize, existing beacon placement strategies5 are either not robust to routing dynamics or are inefficient in minimizing the number of beacons.
+5An orthogonal problem of beacon placement for detecting mulnumber of beacons.
 In this paper, we build on past work to address these limitations by using a two-pronged approach:

-1. Deterministic MES Computation: In order to be insensitive to routing dynamics, for each candidate beacon, we determine the set of edges-referred to as its Deterministic MES (DMES)-that can be monitored by it under all possible routing configurations.

-2. Beacon Set Minimization: In order to minimize cost, we address the problem of finding the smallest beacon set.
+- Deterministic MES Computation: In order to be insensitive to routing dynamics, for each candidate beacon, we determine the set of edges-referred to as its Deterministic MES (DMES)-that can be monitored by it under all possible routing configurations. - Beacon Set Minimization: In order to minimize cost, we address the problem of finding the smallest beacon set.